 In addition to his career in public service, the Senator has enjoyed professional success in the field of education.
 He holds honorary doctorates from Franklin Pierce University, Daniel Webster College and the New Hampshire Institute of Art as well as degrees from the University of New Hampshire, Rivier University, New England College and the New Hampshire Institute of Art.
 He won the Caroline Gross Fellowship to attend the program for Senior Executives in State and Local Governments at Harvard University and two other post-graduate programs there.

 As an active member of the local community, Sen. D’Allesandro has served in many civic capacities, including as a volunteer with the National Council on Alcoholism, Heart Fund, Easter Seals and as a member of the Manchester Board of School Committee.
-He currently serves as a member of the board of directors of the Members First Credit Union and is the former vice chairman of the Federal Home Loan Bank of Boston’s board of directors.
+He is a former member of the board of directors of the Members First Credit Union and the former vice chairman of the Federal Home Loan Bank of Boston’s board of directors.

 In addition, he has served as chairman of the New England Board of Higher Education, a congressionally authorized interstate compact designed to encourage cooperation among New England-based colleges and universities.